Mat1020/RaspPi-LED/README.md

 - [Project #1: Make an LED Blink](#project-1-make-an-led-blink)

-# Project #1: Make an LED Blink
-This project is making the LED blink (turns on and off) for 5 times with a 0.5-second sleep in between.
-This project is great for begginers who want to get stated into using their Raspberry Pi into awesome project ideas.

-Keep in mind that **you should play and mess with it**, meaning that **you should be changing stuff (after you are done with the project) to explore and discover more**.

-## Materials
-**Components** <br>
-- 1x LED
-- 2x Female/Male Jumpers
-- 1x 100 ohm Resistor

-**Tools/Equipment** <br>
-- Raspberry Pi
-- Micro SD Card
-- Breadboard

 ## BEFORE Building Up the Circuit
 **Raspberry Pi GPIO Pinout Diagram** <br>
 Before connecting and setting anything yet, we need to understand what the pinout of your Raspberry Pi is.
 The Raspberry Pi GPIO pinout diagram shows you the **name of each pin** and  **information about the functions of each pin**.